Using the Telephone for Harassment

 - in a manner that would cause them or a member of their family

-If the harassing behavior is in violation of a protective order, or if a condition of a person’s parole expressly prohibits this behavior, or if the person engaging in the behavior was sentenced within the past 10 years for harassing the same person, then the matter is charged as a felony.
-Penalties are severe, up to five years in jail and/or a fine of up to $2,500.
+If the harassing behavior is in violation of a protective order, a condition of a person’s parole expressly prohibits this behavior, or if the person engaging in the behavior was sentenced within the past 10 years for harassing the same person, then the matter is charged as a felony.
+Penalties are severe — up to five years in prison, a fine of up to $2,500, or both.
 Okla.
 Stat. tit.
 21 § 1173

 Penalties escalate with subsequent violations.
-They are punishable by up to 10 years in prison and/or a fine of at least $5,000.
+They are punishable by up to 10 years in prison and a fine of at least $5,000.
 Okla.
 Stat. tit.
 21 § 1173

 This kind of behavior can be frightening to a victim.
 But sometimes, a situation can get out of hand and escalate because of the actions of both parties.